trombik/roomPing/README.md

 * Publishes `RSSI`, uptime, free heap memory, under node `esp` (see [`trombik/esp32-homie`](https://github.com/trombik/esp32-homie))

+## Use cases

+You would like to know quality of WiFi at several rooms to improve the quality, and to see the trends of the qualities for diagnostics and/or improvements.

 ## NOT-BUGS

 The device is assumed to be powered by AC main.
 Thus, `deep-sleep` will not be